-The carpenter ant is one of the largest ant species in the U.S., but seeing a large ant does not necessarily mean you have carpenter ants -- and seeing only small ants doesn't mean you don't!
+The carpenter ant is one of the largest ant species in the U.S., but seeing a large ant does not necessarily mean you have carpenter ants—and seeing only small ants doesn't mean you don't!

-- Male carpenter ants are about the same size as the workers, but they are generally only seen when they fly from the nest to mate with the queen -- That is their only purpose in life!
+- Male carpenter ants are about the same size as the workers, but they are generally seen only when they fly from the nest to mate with the queen (that is their only purpose in life!).

 - The queen is the largest of the species and may be two or three times larger than the workers.

-Carpenter Ant Facts
+Carpenter Ant Behavior

 Carpenter ants tend to nest outdoors in dead and decaying wood, such as hollow and rotting trees, old stumps, and even firewood.
-They can also nest in homes and buildings, in enclosed areas where the wood is damp, wet or otherwise decayed.
-If infestations grow, the carpenter ant colony may expand into sound wood, and they have also been found in foam insulation.
+They can also nest in homes and buildings, in enclosed areas where the wood is damp, wet, or decayed.
+If infestations grow, the carpenter ant colony may expand into sound wood.
+These ants have also been found in foam insulation.
 They usually have more than one nesting site, including a parent and satellite colonies.

 How to Know if You Have an Infestation

 You may have an infestation if you have seen the ants in your home or building during the late fall, winter, or early spring.
 However, one or two in the spring or summer does not necessarily mean that you a problem.
 Be aware that what look like flying ants emerging from your home in the spring may, in fact, be termites.
 Ants found in or near wet or spongy wood, particularly around leaky pipes, drains, walls or roofing, are likely to be carpenter ants.

 Carpenter Ant Control